Birth Mother, Adoption Advocates Sound Alarm on Threat to Faith-Based Adoption Agencies

 "My identity was in a lot of things, but 'birth mother' wasn't anything I planned for my life," Clemente remembered as she recounted her story for the panel and an auditorium full of people there to discuss recent threats to faith-based adoption agencies.

 According to Emilie Kao, director of the Richard and Helen DeVos Center for Religion and Civil Society at the Heritage Foundation, some 440,000 children are in foster care in the United States.
-100,000 of them are waiting to be adopted.
+One hundred thousand of them are waiting to be adopted.
 The numbers have been increasing over the last several years due to the opioid crisis.

 Legal challenges in several states, brought forth by the American Civil Liberties Union, could make it impossible for faith-based adoption agencies to obtain licenses.
 Licensing is done at the state level.